-Customer experience is as important as ever
+Customer experience is driving business

 Companies face immense pressure to deliver excellent CX

-Customers want great experiences (and will pay to get them)
+Customers want great experiences and will pay to get them

 CX helps build more fruitful customer relationships